airbytehq/airbyte/docs/integrations/destinations/elasticsearch.md

 Ca certificate may be fetched from the Elasticsearch server from /usr/share/elasticsearch/config/certs/http_ca.crt Fetching example from dockerized Elasticsearch:
 `docker cp es01:/usr/share/elasticsearch/config/certs/http_ca.crt .` where es01 is a container's name.
 For more details please visit https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html

-Airbyte accepts only CA certificates encoded in Base64 format.
-You may use any convertors to encode it locally or online service like https://www.base64encode.org.
-It's always better to use local encoders for sensitive data to prevent data leaks.

 ### Setup guide
 Enter the endpoint URL, select authentication method, and whether to use 'upsert' method when indexing new documents.